 Littoral combat ship mission modules

-The mission modules will have the capability to be changed, tested and working within 24h.
+Mission modules will have the capability to be changed, tested and available to be deployed within 24 hours.
 Northrop Grumman has been appointed as mission package integrator.

-The mission packages will be: mine warfare (MIW), anti-submarine warfare (ASW) and anti-surface warfare (SUW).
+Mission packages will be mine warfare (MIW), anti-submarine warfare (ASW) and anti-surface warfare (SUW).

 The mission modules may be integrated into standard-sized containers that can be installed in the ship and other systems will be transferred onto the ship on pallets.
-The mission systems will be connected to the ship’s network and communicate with the other ship systems and other surface ships and aircraft.
+Mission systems will be connected to the ship’s network and communicate with the other ship systems and other surface ships and aircraft.

-The ASW module includes the Sea TALON (tactical littoral ocean network) undersea surveillance system, being developed by Lockheed Martin Maritime Systems & Sensors, which integrates a range of acoustic sensors with semi-submersible vehicles and network-centric communications.
+The ASW module includes the tactical littoral ocean network Sea (TALON) undersea surveillance system, being developed by Lockheed Martin Maritime Systems & Sensors, which integrates a range of acoustic sensors with semi-submersible vehicles and network-centric communications.

 Passive sensors include the advanced deployable system (ADS), a rapidly deployable bottom array acoustic surveillance system.
-The semi-submersible, the AN / WLD-1 with an ASW mission system, tows a remote towed active source (RTAS), a multiband transducer with a remote towed array multi-function sonar.
+The semi-submersible, the AN / WLD-1 with an ASW mission system, tows a remote-towed active source (RTAS), a multiband transducer, with a remotely towed array multi-function sonar.

-The ASW module also includes systems to be deployed from the MH-60R helicopter (mk54 torpedoes, sonobuoys, Raytheon AN / AQS-22 airborne low-frequency sonar) and unmanned surface vehicles, USVs (dipping sonar, multi-static active sonar and ULITE ultra-lightweight towed array).
+The ASW module includes systems to be deployed from the MH-60R helicopter (mk54 torpedoes, sonobuoys, Raytheon AN / AQS-22 airborne low-frequency sonar) and unmanned surface vehicles, USVs (dipping sonar, multi-static active sonar and ULITE ultra-lightweight towed array).

 General Dynamics Robotics was awarded a contract for four USVs for the ASW module in October 2006.

-The 11m Fleet Class USV weighs about 7.7t, has a payload of about 2,270kg, speed of 35kt and is capable of operating continuously for over 24h.
+The 11m Fleet-class USV weighs 7.7t, has a payload of 2,270kg, a speed of 35k and is capable of operating continuously for more than 24 hours.